Agriculture in Argentina: Crops, Productive areas

 Argentina is the world’s largest supplier of oil and soybean meal and the third largest supplier of corn.

 In Argentina agriculture, 65% of the total production is represented by the following vegetables: potato, tomato, onion, sweet potato, pumpkin, carrot, lettuce and garlic.
 Another 6 species participate with 20%: chard, cassava, zucchini, corn, eggplant and pepper.
 In the provinces of Buenos Aires, Santa Fe, Córdoba, there is the biggest potato output.

 Fruits such as citrus, peaches and plums are the favorites in the Rosario and San Pedro areas.
 While in Entre Ríos, mandarins, oranges and lemons stand out.

-The 90 % of the floricultural surface is in the Pampa plain.
+In Argentina agriculture, the 90 % of the floricultural surface is in the Pampa plain.
 Due to the high capital investment, the quantity of labor involved and the demand of production factors, the rate of this activity is intensive.
 It is also characterized by the small surface of the output units and by its high profitability.